 Learn to identify fakeouts with a 7-point verification checklist, probability tables, and real case studies.

-Master volume confirmation across every major chart pattern — the #1 signal for valid breakouts.
+Master volume confirmation across every major chart pattern.
+The #1 signal for valid breakouts.

 Combine moving-average crossovers with chart patterns for higher-probability crypto trades.